Juan Bernat: Paris Saint-Germain

 On 31 August 2018, Bernat joined Paris Saint-Germain on a three-year deal, replacing Yuri Berchiche who had left for Athletic Bilbao.
 His Ligue 1 debut occurred on 14 September in a home fixture against Saint-Étienne, and played the full 90 minutes in the 4–0 win.
 He scored his first competitive goal for the team on 6 November, in a 1–1 away draw with Napoli in the group stage of the UEFA Champions League; in the following Champions League seasons, he would also score against Liverpool, Manchester United, Borussia Dortmund and RB Leipzig.

 On 16 September 2020, Bernat suffered an anterior cruciate ligament injury in a match against Metz; it was reported he would miss six months of action.
 On 16 March 2021, he signed an extension to keep him at the club until 2025.
 His return to play would come later than initially planned, on 15 October in a 2–1 league victory over Angers at the Parc des Princes.

+On 1 September 2023, Bernat joined Benfica on a season-long loan.
+He made his debut on 3 October, starting in a 1–0 defeat at Inter Milan in the Champions League group stage.
+His maiden Primeira Liga appearance took place four days later, when he came off the bench for David Jurásek in the 77th minute of a 1–0 away win over Estoril; he totalled only seven appearances during his spell, being often injured.

+Villarreal

+Bernat was loaned to Villarreal in the Spanish top division on 30 August 2024.
+On 22 January 2025, his transfer was made permanent after PSG terminated his contract.

+On 3 February 2025, Bernat was released.

+Getafe

+Shortly after leaving Villarreal, Bernat signed for Getafe on a deal until the end of the season.